 What’s it about?
 When the student council president announces that clubs will receive funding based on how much passion and success they have, it looks like that’ll be it for the notoriously terrible boys’ soft tennis club.
 Team captain Toma Shinjo is the only one of them with any sort of skill, and he isn’t ready to just let go.
 When his old friend Maki moves to town, it seems like they might have a fighting chance, but it turns out Maki is dead-set against joining any kind of club.
 How can Toma convince Maki to team up and save the club?

-Content warning: Depictions of physical abuse
+Content warning: Depictions of physical child abuse.

 Finally, some good fucking food.